Karlotta Freier

 CHARACTER LAB

-Workshops, Art-Jams, Round Tables, Parties
+Workshops, Media Demos, Art-Jams, Round Tables, Parties

-In addition to hands-on workshops, art happenings and after hour jams, Pictoplasma provides a plethora of possibilities for attendees and featured artists to mix, mingle and meet – from spontaneous sticker swaps and speed dating sessions to intimate round table talks and all night parties.
+In addition to hands-on workshops, art happenings and after hour jams, Pictoplasma provides a plethora of possibilities for attendees and featured artists to mix, mingle and meet – from spontaneous sticker swaps and speed meeting sessions to intimate round table talks and all night parties.

 OPEN HOUSE